AdobeDocs/experience-manager-64.nl-NL/help/sites-developing/emulators.md

 title: Emulators
 seo-title: Emulators
 description: AEM stelt auteurs in staat een pagina te bekijken in een emulator die de omgeving simuleert waarin een eindgebruiker de pagina zal bekijken
-seo-description: AEM stelt auteurs in staat een pagina te bekijken in een emulator die de omgeving simuleert waarin een eindgebruiker de pagina zal bekijken
+seo-description: AEM enables authors to view a page in an emulator that simulates the environment in which an end-user will view the page
 uuid: ee1496a5-be68-4318-b5ce-b11c41e4485c
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.4/SITES